-2.3.1 Data processing layer
+2.3.1 Data Processing Layer

-The DPL contains all modules that are processing subsymbolic data.
-Instances of modules are combined in processing pipelines in order to solve the desired task based on the raw data (see Fig. 2).
-Except for the monitoring module, all initially provided modules belong to one of the following three types:
+The DPL handles sub-symbolic data and therefore contains all modules that are processing sub-symbolic data.
+Instances of modules are combined to processing pipelines in order to solve a desired task based on the raw data (see Figure 2).
+Except of the monitoring module, all initially provided modules belong to one of the following three types: